dashpradeep99/docker-complete-tutorial/0-setup.md

 The `instances.txt` file provides connection information for 4 EC2 instances.
 The `.key` file gives you the credentials you need to connect them.

+**WARNING**: Your EC2 instances are good for an entire conference day.
+At the end of the conference day, everyone's instances EC2 are deleted.
+If you want to continue your lab experience on another day, you'll need to register again on the next conference day.

 ## Check your connection to your instances

 Before starting the lab, you need to set up your connection key.